Uh-Oh! Travis Scott Is Not Serious About Kylie Jenner At All, Calls It A Fling And Tyga Is Jealous

 Travis Scott is not serious about Kylie Jenner at all.
 According to a source, Scott just wants the attention that comes with dating a Jenner.
 However, that triggered Tyga’s jealousy radar.
 Jenner and Tyga called it quits (again!) earlier this month resulting in Jenner’s availability in the market.
-With her famous background, it didn’t take long for her to have a fling with some guy in the name of playboy Travis Scott and Tyga is jealous about it.
+With her famous background, it didn’t take long for her to have a fling with some guy in the name of playboy Travis Scott, and Tyga is jealous about it.

 We see a pattern with the lip kit mogul’s love life: Kylie loves rappers.
 Aside from having the same first letter with their names, Tyga and Travis are rappers.
 Perhaps, Kylie has an eargasm for this kind of genre.
 LOL!